 Because memes are often related to current events, and there is a risk that over time, the humour may not be received as intended.
 They can be easily misinterpreted by users who are not familiar with the context of the meme.
 This could have a negative impact on your brand rather than a positive one.

 There are also some industries for which meme-based marketing is probably not suitable.
 Medical professionals, lawyers, etc are probably best-off avoiding memes and humour altogether in their marketing.

-Tips For Using Memes Effectively In Your Digital Marketing
+How To Use Memes Effectively In Your Digital Marketing

 - Memes can be solid opener to get peoples’ attention, but they should be combined with more in-depth marketing content.
 No one will buy a product just because they liked a meme.

 - You don’t need amazing Photoshop skills, or even any extra software to make your own memes.
 There are several meme generator sites like imgflip which you can use to make memes from existing templates.

 - Think carefully about the age and interests of your target audience when choosing which memes to use.
 Make sure memes are linked to a topic the audience is likely to recognise or identify with, like a popular television show they would be familiar with.

 - Popular memes exist on almost all social media channels, but different memes will resonate with different audiences.
 Some of the funniest memes on Twitter would be incomprehensible to the average Facebook user.